danielnoo/danielnoo/README.md

 <div size='20px'> Hi!
 My name is Daniel.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

-<h2>About Me</h2>

-- 🔭 I’m currently working on a web app that tracks the accuracy of different weather APIs specifically in Toronto

-- 🌱 I’m currently learning JWT and Angular

-- 👯 I’m looking to collaborate on Projects, Tech Articles

-- 💬 Talk to me about JavaScript, Work Opportunites, Open Source